pragdave/cs3342_09/README.md

 ## A2.7

 Level 2
-The simplest Chomsky grammar level for this language is level 2, as the grammar generates context-free language and a right-hand side that CANNOT be simplified to a single terminal or single terminal and a single non-terminal (thus not type 3).
+The simplest Chomsky grammar level for this language is level 3, as the grammar generates regular language that contains single non-terminal on the left-hand side and a single terminal or single terminal with a single non-terminal on the right-hand side.